What Is ‘Commission’ in Real Estate?

 Most real estate agents charge five to six percent, although it tends to be closer to six.

-In 2023, the average real estate agent commission rate was 5.37% (about 2.72% going to the seller’s agent and 2.65% going to the buyer’s agent).
+In 2023, the average real estate agent commission rate was 5.37% (with about 2.72% going to the seller’s agent and 2.65% going to the buyer’s agent).
 Of course, the exact percentage varies from one sale to another.

 However, the commission percentage tends to be five to six percent across the board.
 Here are a few examples: